 For traditional retailers and small businesses, bringing customers to your stores can be critical to generating revenue.
 Google has solutions to help you achieve this goal — whether that’s driving foot traffic to particular stores, highlighting in-store sales, or promoting specific products that are available for curbside or store pickup.

-Bring people to your stores by promoting your locations to shoppers browsing on Google Maps, Search, YouTube, and the Google Display Network with Performance Max campaigns for store goals, the new upgrade to Local campaigns.
+Bring people to your stores by promoting your locations to shoppers browsing on Google Maps, Search, YouTube, and the Google Display Network with Local campaigns.
 You can drive foot traffic by sharing store openings, special in-store promotions, updated business hours, and specific products that are available in nearby stores.
-Eligible advertisers can now begin upgrading their existing Local campaigns to Performance Max.
+Starting in June, you’ll be able to upgrade your Local campaigns to Performance Max campaigns2.

 Local inventory ads